 Animals tend to participate in knowledge production through disruption: as anomalies, they challenge the limits of that which is known.
 Taking this perspective of disruptive animality as its core, “Out of Place, Out of Time” investigates how the process of knowing animals defied and shaped spatial and temporal regimes.

 The management of bodily rhythms is our gateway for thinking about notions of time.
-During 2019–20, the group has been focusing on reproduction, as well as sexuality and labor.
-In an ongoing discussion group we ask: how has animal reproduction been studied and managed?
+During 2019–20, the group focused on reproduction, sexuality, and labor.
+In an ongoing discussion group we asked: how has animal reproduction been studied and managed?
 What role has it played in the understanding of human reproduction, life cycles, and race?
 How have sexual practices and ideas about sexuality played into the analysis of the natural world?
 Can we consider livestock reproduction as labor?
 What types of intimacies develop in the context of the work of and work with animals?
 A publication project titled Bovine Regimes focuses on cows and other bovines as a lens for testing these questions about the relation between body work, knowledge, and time.